 Alternatively, consider glasshouses. they may not be outdoor per se but you will be able to achieve similar aesthetics.

 TIP: Drop by for a peek when the venue of interest is hosting an event with the same guest list size.
-Always check out venues you have shortlisted in person if you’re able to.
+Make an effort to check out venues you have shortlisted in person if you’re able to.

 #04 Stick to Your Budget

 Discuss with your fiancé how much you are willing to spend on the venue.
 It would be prudent to set a budget before paying a visit to any venue.
 It would help you tremendously if you only ‘shop’ for venues within your budget.
 However, if you have fallen in love with a particular venue but you have a tight budget, there are ways to get around it.
 One option is to slash the budget for other things.
 For example, if having this venue will help you save on décor, then by all means.
 Another option is to pick an off-peak-season wedding date.
 Alternatively, find a location with the same ambience or have your wedding in unusual space and bring in a caterer.
 Commonly used spaces are often overpriced.

 TIP: The amount allocated for venue and caterer should not be more than half of your wedding budget.